Designing-Hope/designing-hope.github.io/index.md

 _"A thoughtful, hopeful and compassionate book that anyone in design and/or product development should read.
 At the very least, Jeremy forces you to stop and consider the implications of your work."_ &nbsp;&nbsp;― <a href="https://www.goodreads.com/review/show/4127252763">Ben</a>

 >
-_"The ad industry is chockful of cynicism and resentment...
-Jeremy believes in another way.
+_"Jeremy believes in another way.
 He believes deep down that we can do good with our skillsets.
 That when viewed through the lens of serving others, this fun and frustrating and furious work can have purpose."_ &nbsp;&nbsp;― <a href="https://www.goodreads.com/review/show/4119192744">Chris</a>

 >
 _"I really connected with the spirit of this little book - looking at our platforms and fields of work as chances to practice and display servanthood, stewardship, humility, and integrity."_ &nbsp;&nbsp;― <a href="https://www.goodreads.com/review/show/4136960230">Karl</a>